Skip to main content

 /**

 * Data associated with value.
-Type can be determiend by `data_type`.
+Type can be determined by `data_type`.

 * `REG_BINARY` is base64 encoded string